arthuryxt/acfs/README.txt

    Added support for paired-end reads.
 Update on 2015-09-17 :
    Added a small real-world example.
+Update on 2016-01-27
-Expecting a much faster standalone version soon...
+   Performance improvement and add scripts for simulation Expecting a much faster standalone version soon...
 ========== Change Log ==========